khokao/synergetica/services/docs/getting-started/installation.md

     xattr -d com.apple.quarantine /Applications/Synergetica.app
     ```

-    3. Double click the icon of synergetics, after a few seconds, when you see popup saying
+    3. Double click the icon of Synergetica, after a few seconds, when you see popup saying
     `Connected to server`, the application will be ready to use.
     ![](../assets/imgs/installation/connected_server_popup.png)